 In 2015, NHS Health Scotland met the 50/50 pledge, and had a woman chair person.
 It has since lost one female board member, and its female chair.
 Now women make up 42 per cent of the board.

-Engender, Scotland’s leading feminist organisation, said that more must be done to increase the number of women on public boards and in chairperson roles in Scotland, as well as preventing any decline.
+Engender, a Scottish feminist campaign group, said that more must be done to increase the number of women on public boards and in chairperson roles in Scotland, as well as preventing any decline.

 “This data shows that women’s equality can only be achieved with political will, and continuous scrutiny,” said Emma Ritch, Engender’s Executive Director.